Fabrixa Integration API Reference

 The Integration API supports a limit of 30 requests per application per minute.

-All Integration API responses include the X-RateLimit-Remaining header, which shows how many
+All Integration API responses include the X-RateLimit-Remaining header, how many requests the client can still make, and the X-RateLimit-Limit header, the total allowed per minute.

 Orders

-Creating an Order
+Create an Order

 Request Body Structure